Bitten by a Dog or a Dangerous Animal?

 You Need an Experienced San Jose Dog Bite Lawyer on Your Side

 Dangerous animals can cause serious neurological damage in addition to quadriplegia, bone fractures, and gruesome facial disfigurement.
-However, San Jose attorney Braid Pezzaglia has handled dog bite and other dangerous animal cases for 20 years.
+When looking for the best dog bite attorney to handle your case, you need someone with experience who offers a free consultation.
+San Jose dog bite attorney Braid Pezzaglia has handled dog bite and other dangerous animal cases for 20 years.
 He has held accountable time and again those persons whose carelessness, negligence or other wrongful behavior caused life altering injuries.
 It is Mr. Pezzaglia’s years of evaluating the facts and circumstances, questioning assumptions, and strategically arguing cases that have led to millions of dollars of settlements and judgments.

 What Do I Do If an Animal Attacks Me?